Deanna’s Pumpkin Pie

 1/2 t.
 EACH nutmeg AND salt

-Bake at 425 for 15 minutes, then reduce the heat to 350, add a crust protector and bake for about another hour – give the pie a wee wiggle to check the middle, it’s done as soon as the center is set, and there may be ‘cracking’ around the edges of the filling.
+If you’re not in the mood for parbaking – prep your crust and filling as above, fill the pie crust as you wish and bake at 425 for 15 minutes, then reduce the heat to 350.
+Add a crust protector and bake for about another 45 minutes.
+Give the pie a wee wiggle to check the middle, it’s done as soon as the center is set, and there may be ‘cracking’ around the edges of the filling.
 Allow to cool completely and serve with whipped cream!

 - Category: Pie, Pumpkin